zamazan4ik/awesome-pgo/article/article.md

 ### Other

-Here I collected some smaller observations that don't fit into a dedicated section but still worth to be mentioned.
-[Sometimes](https://issues.chromium.org/issues/325103518#comment8) people claims about PGO efficiency for a project but for some reason don't attach the benchmark reesults.
+Here I collected some smaller observations that don't fit into a dedicated section but still worth to be mentioned (IMO).
+[Sometimes](https://issues.chromium.org/issues/325103518#comment8) people claims about PGO efficiency for a project but for some reason don't attach the benchmark results.
 Please don't do that since such a way lacks of transparency and it's much easier to believe in PGO efficiency with some benchmarks numbers.
 Especially great if your PGO results can be easily reproduced.
 As an example you can look at my PGO benchmarks for different projects - they consists of test environment, benchmark setup, how the tests were done, performance improvement results and some additional information.

 For some projects I met build issues in a bit specific way - the project itself can be built successfully but the built-in benchmarks for some reason fails to build (like [one](https://github.com/dalance/amber/issues/335), [two](https://github.com/tokio-rs/prost/issues/1005)) or [fails](https://github.com/unicode-org/icu4x/issues/5105) to run due to bugs.
 I guess the reason for that because people don't integrate building (at least building!) the benchmarks to their CI pipelines.
 It leads to an obvious outcome - at some point, your benchmarks will be broken.
-The solution is simple - please, at least build your benchmarks as a part of your regular build pipeline.
+The solution is simple - please, at least [build your benchmarks](https://github.com/cberner/raptorq/pull/172) as a part of your regular build pipeline.
 If you don't care much about this code - write a note somewhere in a README file with something like "Benchmarks are written once, we don't maintain them as carefully as we do for the main code.
 Be ready to fix some bugs".
 For PGO it's important since benchmarks can be used (in some cases) as a PGO training workload.
 Having issues with building and running benchmarks can affect negatively the PGO integration path into a project.
+However, even doing this sometimes is not enough because you can meet an ICE (Internal Compiler Error) when you try to enable PGO for an application.
+I [met](https://github.com/redpanda-data/redpanda/issues/7945) such an issue with PGO and Redpanda.
+Of course, the issue was [reported](https://github.com/llvm/llvm-project/issues/101902) to the LLVM upstream - but as usual, no one cares :)

 In several projects I found that PGO was integrated without benchmarks at all!
 Even if I like PGO, I don't like such approach since for some projects PGO won't bring improvements.
 In this case, you simply slowdown the build process without valuable outcome.
 Even if you are lucky and PGO made some improvements - it would be nice to document them since this makes the discussion about enabling PGO with downstream projects (like package maintainers) much easier because engineers like numbers ;)